The Magic may have reached for Aaron Gordon with the fourth pick. (Redrockbasketball.com)

 In a keeper format, just walk away — there is nothing to really see here.

 And on Facebook.

 Now it’s your turn.
-Let us know in the comments below what you’re expecting out of Joel Embiid long term.
+Let us know in the comments below what you’re expecting out of Gordon this season and long term.

 Save $1 on the 2014 Fantasy Football Guide